ukandrewc/Webview2.Winforms.DOM/README.md

 An implementation for a WebView2 DOM, that can be accessed from .Net

 It implements Window, Document, Element, Attribute, Style and Node.
-Also implements QuerySelecter/QuerySelectorAll and Evaluate/EvaluateAll (XPath)
+Also implements QuerySelecter/QuerySelectorAll and Evaluate/EvaluateAll (XPath) on WebView2

 You can perform most operations on the DOM, e.g: